Rationality of Euler-Chow series and finite generation of Cox rings: Preliminaries

-\begin{defn} A $\BQ$-factorial projective variety $X$ is a MDS if \begin{enumerate} \item[MD1.]
-The nef cone $\NM^1(X)$ is generated by finitely many semi-ample divisors. \item[MD2.]
-There exists a finite collection of birational map $f_i: X_i\dashrightarrow X$ such that $f_i$ is an isomorphism in codimension one, $X_i$ is $\BQ$-factorial, $\NM^1(X_i)$ is generated by finitely many semi-ample divisors and the movable cone $\Mov(X) = \cup (f_i)_* \NM^1(X_i)$. \end{enumerate} \end{defn}
+\begin{defn} A normal $\BQ$-factorial projective variety $X$ is a Mori Dream Space (MDS) if \begin{enumerate} \item[MD1.]
+Every nef divisor on $X$ is semi-ample and the nef cone $\NM^1(X)$ is generated by finitely many semi-ample divisors. \item[MD2.]
+There exists a finite collection of birational maps $f_i: X_i\dashrightarrow X$ such that $f_i$ is an isomorphism in codimension one, $X_i$ is $\BQ$-factorial, $\NM^1(X_i)$ is generated by finitely many semi-ample divisors and the moving cone $\Mov(X) = \cup (f_i)_* \NM^1(X_i)$. \end{enumerate} \end{defn}

+Note that we do not explicitly assume that $\Pic_\BQ(X) = N^1(X)$, where $N^1(X)$ is the Neron-Severi group of $X$.
+But it is implied by the hypothesis that every nef divisor on $X$ and $X_i$ is semi-ample.

 All toric and Fano varieties are MDS.
 So their Euler-Chow series are rational.
-In the case of toric varieties, explicit computation where made in \cite{E}.
+In the case of toric varieties, explicit computation was made in \cite{E}.
+Later in this paper, we will compute $E^1(X)$ for $X$ the blow-up of $\PP^2$ at $r\le 8$ general points, which are Del Pezzo surfaces and special cases of Fano varieties.

 For $X$ to be a MDS, we see that its nef cone $\NM^1(X)$, a priori, has to be rational polyhedral.
 Another necessary condition for $X$ to be a MDS is that $\NE^1(X)$ is also rational polyhedral.
 This is clear if we apply Hu-Keel's theorem since $\NE^1(X)$ is obviously rational polyhedral if $\Cox(X)$ is finitely generated.
-We can also see this directly from MD1 and MD2: for an effective divisor $D$ and a movable divisor $D'$ on $X$, $D + N D'$ is movable for $N>>1$ if $D'$ is big when restricted to $D$; thus, if $D\not\in \Mov(X)$, it must be contracted by some $|D'|$ for $D'\in \Mov(X)$ and then it is easy to see that such $D$'s span a rational polyhedral cone.
+We can also see this directly from MD1 and MD2:

+\begin{prop} For a normal $\BQ$-factorial projective variety $X$ satisfying MD1 and MD2, $\NE^1(X)$ is rational polyhedral. \end{prop}

+\begin{proof} Fixing a semi-ample divisor $F$, we claim that there are only finitely many integral (i.e. reduced and irreducible or prime) divisors $D$ satisfying